 - be a college junior at the time of application

-- planning to enter a rigorous master’s or doctoral program in the arts, humanities, or social sciences (excluding neuroscience; law, medicine, and other professional programs are not favored by Beinecke)
+- planning to enter a rigorous master’s or doctoral program in the arts, humanities, or social sciences (excluding neuroscience; law, medicine, and other professional programs that are not favored by Beinecke)

 - Mount Holyoke College may nominate one junior per year for consideration as a Beinecke Scholar

-- Completed application form (requesting five choices of graduate programs; family and mailing information) Forms are available at on the Beinecke website and must be downloaded and saved in order to fill out the form fields.
+- Completed application form (listing five choices of graduate programs; family and mailing information) Forms are available at on the Beinecke website and must be downloaded and saved in order to fill out the form fields.